cdgrubbs/CMPLXSYS-530-Final/README.md

 &nbsp;

 ### 6) Parameter Sweep
-# *TODO*

 _What parameters are you most interested in sweeping through?
 What value ranges do you expect to look at for your analysis?_
 * Parameter sweeps can be used to compare variables (skill, understanding, position) and debugging success.
 * We are also interested in varying the length of each segment (planning, programming, debugging).
-* How style interacts with both variables and segment length.
+* How planning and coding styles interact with both variables and segment lengths.
 * The number of agents will change the results, especially dependant on communication and skill.